Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty

-\subsubsection{Connections to two-stage stochastic optimization}
+\subsection{Connections to two-stage stochastic optimization}

-As the problem needs to solve both recommendation strategy $\boldsymbol{x}$ and path flow $\boldsymbol{q}$, a possible alternative formulation is a two-stage stochastic optimization, where the first stage is to determine the recommendation and the second stage is to determine the path flow:
+The original S-IPR-P problem (\ref{eq_opr2}) needs to solve both recommendation strategy $\boldsymbol{x}$ and onboarding flow $\boldsymbol{z}$, a possible alternative formulation is a two-stage stochastic optimization, where the first stage is to determine the recommendation and the second stage is to determine $\boldsymbol{z}$.